 I grew up in Evergreen, Colorado and moved to Virginia at sixteen.
 The Colorado Rockies are an amazing place to grow up; turquoise skies and jagged mountain peaks loomed outside my classroom window.
 There were often elk at my bus stop.
 The little town of Evergreen held a summer festival, the Colorado Philharmonic Orchestra played by the lake on the Fourth of July, and the Kiwanis Club sold Christmas trees at the Hardware store in December.
 My pediatrician was my best friend’s dad, and I could walk–through a meadow full of wildflowers–to the movie theater, where movies were always three dollars.

 Well.
 I’m not Madeleine L’Engle.
-I’m no Thomas Hardy, no Edna Ferber or Colleen McCullough, no Betty Smith or Harper Lee and certainly no Willa Cather.
+I’m no Thomas Hardy, no Edna Ferber or Colleen McCullough, no Betty Smith or Harper Lee or Willa Cather.
 But I can dream.
 I can play with words on a page and try to capture moments and feelings and contain them for the reader, for a moment, in a sentence, a paragraph.
-If I feel I put it down with accuracy and beauty, and if somebody–even just one person–reads it and thinks oh, I have known exactly that feeling, then I will be happy.
+If I feel I put it down with accuracy and beauty, and if somebody–even just one person–reads it and laughs, or thinks oh, I have known exactly that feeling, then I will be happy.
 I’ll have captured a little, imperfect but beautiful picture of humanity and framed it, and said Here: look.